These allow you to update your Wordfence License, set your Alert Preferences and Import/Export Wordfence settings.

 The “Activity Report” section also lets you enable or disable the Wordfence activity report widget on the WordPress dashboard.

 The following are included in a Wordfence export/import.

 - All default options

 - Scan Schedule

-- Blocked IPs
+- Manually and permanently Blocked IPs

-- Advanced Blocking rules
+- Blocking rules

 When you export your options, you will be given a token which is an alphanumeric string approximately 128 characters long.
 Keep this token secure.
 If anyone gains access to it, they can import your Wordfence settings (excluding your API key).
 Wordfence does not expire these tokens, so your exported settings will be available indefinitely.
 This policy may change in future.